-3.1 To make proposals to Full Council regarding the Revenue Budget and Council Tax for 2022-23.
+3.1 To propose a Revenue Budget and Council Tax for 2022-23.
 This report should be read alongside the following reports to this Council meeting: the Budget Consultation Results Report for 2022-23, the Reserves Position Report and the Capital Programme Approvals, Treasury Management and Capital Strategies for 2022-23 Report.